walter-cw/codebenders/README.md

     * Asks the user continuously to choose an operation including:

-        Addition, subtraction, multiplication and division of two positive integers, printing fibonacci numbers (maximum number will be given by the user), printing the summation of positive integers which are less than or equal to a given number and can be devided by 3 or 5 without remainder and exitting with a specific character
+        Addition, subtraction, multiplication and division of two positive integers, printing fibonacci numbers (maximum number will be given by the user), printing the summation of positive integers which are less than or equal to a given number and can be devided by 3 or 5 without remainder

 * Push your code into your remote repository but not into your master branch